 GradStaff serves as a career matchmaker, helping companies find the ideal fit for open entry-level positions, while also helping recent college graduates discover how their transferable skills and abilities translate into the workforce.

 They help college, University students and recent grads find internships, entry-Level jobs, and careers.

-Cool Works gives recent grads the chance to embark on experiences that enhance their lift and the lives of others, change the way they interact with the world and connect them with amazing places they may want to live.
+Cool Works’ jobs for grads offers the chance to embark on experiences that enhance the lives of others.
+This can change the way they interact with the world and connect them with amazing places they may want to live.